jaclynsunardi/jaclynsunardi/README.md

 ## ✨ Fun Facts

-- I have the biggest sweet tooth.
+- I have the biggest sweet tooth and love trying out new desserts and cuisines.
-- I enjoy folding origami and solving Rubik's Cubes.
+- Folding origami and solving Rubik's Cubes are my go-to for sparking creativity and tackling challenges.
-- I'm an escape room enthusiast.
+- I’m all about spending quality time with family and friends.
+- I enjoy taking on creative projects that push me to think outside the box and stay adaptable.

 ## 📫 Contact